A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

 \subsubsection{Complex target models}

-In this experiment, we apply the seven trained HWnets to LRTV \citep{LRTV}, E3DTV \citep{E3DTV}, and LRTFDFR \citep{LRTFDFR}.
-The denoising results on the ICVL dataset are illustrated in Table \ref{tab-tran-all}.
-The second column of each sub-table (named ``\textit{*Original}") in Table \ref{tab-tran-all} records the performance of the original LRTV, E3DTV, and LRTFDFR models.
-Additionally, we also have the following observations from Table \ref{tab-tran-all}.
-Firstly, most models outperform their original models.
-This should be attributed to the powerful complex noise description ability of the loss term $\|h_\theta(\Y)\odot(\Y - \X)\|_2^2$.
-Secondly, although only ``Gaussian+impulse" noise is used for training the HWnet, the HW-models whose weight is predicted by the trained HWnet can also achieve superior results than the original models in other noise cases, which further proves the effectiveness of our HWnet to handle complex noise.
-This can be rationally explained by that our HWnet has learned the essential noise characteristics from the training data and thus can be well generalized to other noise types.
+We apply the seven trained DLWnets to LRTV \cite{LRTV}, E3DTV \cite{E3DTV}, and LRTFDFR \cite{LRTFDFR}.
+The denoising results on the ICVL dataset are illustrated in \cref{tab-tran-all}.
+The second column of each sub-table (named ``\textit{*Original}") in \cref{tab-tran-all} records the performance of the original LRTV, E3DTV, and LRTFDFR models.\footnote{Note that the data fidelity terms of LRTV, E3DTV both use the $\ell_1$ norm.
+The data fidelity term of LRTFDFR includes the $\ell_2$ norm and the weighted $\ell_1$ norm.
+The ablation study using a uniform weight in our weighted models (i.e., the $\ell_2$ norm) is different from those ``Original" models.} Additionally, we have the following observations from \cref{tab-tran-all}.
+First, most models outperform their original counterparts.
+This can be attributed to the powerful ability of the data fidelity term $\|h_\theta(\Y)\odot(\Y - \X)\|^2$ to describe complex noise.
+Second, although only ``Gaussian+impulse" noise is used to train the DLWnet, the DLW-models, whose weights are predicted by the trained DLWnet, can also achieve superior results to the original models in other noise cases, which further proves the effectiveness of our DLWnet in handling complex noise.
+This can be explained by the fact that our DLWnet has learned the essential noise characteristics from the training data and thus can generalize well to other noise types.

-Table \ref{tab-tran-com} averages the PSNR/SSIM results of all five noise cases.
-From Tables \ref{tab-tran-all} and \ref{tab-tran-com}, we can observe that for HW-LRTV, the type-`N+T+TS' and type-`N+T' HWnets obtain the best and second best performance, which is reasonable since LRTV mainly considers the low-rankness and spatial smoothness property, complying with the 'N' regularization and 'T' regularization, respectively.
-As for HW-E3DTV and HW-LRTFDFR, the last two HWnets achieve the best results, which should be attributed to the fact that the HWnet learned from diverse models can generally capture more HSI priors, and thus can generalize well to a wide range of new target models.
-Additionally, we also notice that the type-`T' HWnet gains the lowest performance among the original and other models.
-The reason might be that the TV regularization only grabs the spatial features while neglecting the spectral correlation property, which has been verified to be of great importance for HSI denoising.
+\cref{tab-tran-com} averages the PSNR/SSIM results of all five noise cases.
+From \cref{tab-tran-all} and \cref{tab-tran-com}, we can observe that for DLW-LRTV, the `N+T+TS'-type and `N+T'-type DLWnets obtain the best and second-best performance, which is reasonable since LRTV mainly considers low-rankness and spatial smoothness, corresponding to the 'N' and 'T' regularizations, respectively.
+As for DLW-E3DTV and DLW-LRTFDFR, the last two DLWnets achieve the best results, which can be attributed to the fact that a DLWnet learned from diverse models can capture more image priors and thus generalize well to a wide range of new target models.
+Additionally, we notice that the `T'-type DLWnet achieves the lowest performance among the original and other DLW-models.
+The reason might be that the TV regularization only captures spatial features while neglecting spectral correlation, which have been verified to be of great importance for image denoising.